Formulas | Formula library

 fHCM2__Home_Address_Postal_Code__c )

-This example is for a formula field on the Team Member record to display the values of a custom field called Entity and employment basis of the current employment record.
+This example is for a formula field on the Team Member record.
+It's to display the values of a custom field called Entity and employment basis of the current employment record.

 Copy